timjaya/toolbox/README.md

 # toolbox
-A collection of useful R Functions for Data Science work in FCI.
+A collection of useful R Functions for Data Science work.

 Install using